 I figure that 90 minute a day of vigorous exercise along with 7 double centuries in ~5 months qualifies me as being at high risk for iodine deficiency.
 See also Excessive Sweating, Athletic Performance, and Iodine Deficiency – Is There a Connection? and iodine lost during exercise.

-I now use Himalayan pink salt*, which is claimed to be high in iodine and other trace minerals.
+I now use Himalayan pink salt @AMAZON*, which is claimed to be high in iodine and other trace minerals.
 And it has a goo texture and taste (some iodized salts are too fine, and taste harsh to me).
 A one pound bag in my local grocery store cost me $4.99.
 That amount lasts me a long time, so it’s plenty cheap—and it’s a good texture and taste also.

 * Set aside the trendy (and moronic) labels on salt as being “gluten free and GMO free”.
 This catering to the scientifically ignorant is a sad state of affairs, but vendors recognize that nitwits buy stuff too, and thus have to make it easy for irrational pea brain customers too.